Casino Dealer

 How do you prove that someone is card-counting?

-Asked by Abbas about 12 years ago
+Asked by Abbas over 12 years ago

 My burden doesn't lie on proof.
 If I am suspicious of someone, I am required to notify my floor supervisor.
 Telltale signs of a card counter include: Playing at "3rd base" which is the last spot on the table, so they can see every card that comes out.
 Huge variations in bets when the "shoe" gets to the end and the cards might be in their favor.
 A guy who bets $25-50 a hand and jumps to $1000 is a pretty big red flag.
 Lastly, working with a friend or buddy and using numerical codes or symbols to get an accurate card count.
 Anything out of the norm is always suspicious to me.
 Like I said, I work at a major Strip property, usually this stuff goes on downtown in smaller casinos.